Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G11
 </pre>

+### Notes

-Unretracts/recovers filament after undoing any zlift/hop according to settings of M207.
+* Unretracts/recovers filament after undoing any zlift/hop according to settings of M207.
+* G11 will unretract all extruders associated with a tool as defined by M563, regardless of the mixing ratio set in M567

 ## G17: Select XY plane for arc moves